-- Except when hands are visibly soiled (e.g., dirt, blood, body fluids), or after caring for patients with known or suspected infectious diarrhea (e.g., Clostridium difficile, norovirus). - Clean your hands prior to drawing up an injectable medication or accessing a port or central venous device. - Clean your hands before and after glove removal.
+- Except when hands are visibly soiled (e.g., dirt, blood, body fluids), or after caring for patients with known or suspected infectious diarrhea (e.g., Clostridioides difficile and Norovirus). - Clean your hands prior to drawing up an injectable medication or accessing a port or central venous device. - Clean your hands before and after glove removal.